-- 9. Lower-Risk Businesses are businesses that are not specified in Paragraph 7 of this Order, and not defined as an Essential Business in Paragraph 18 of this Order.
+- 9. Lower-Risk Businesses are businesses not specified in Paragraph 7 of this Order, and not defined as an Essential Business in Paragraph 18 of this Order.
 In general, Lower-Risk Businesses may not reopen at this time.
-There are, however, two categories of Lower-Risk Businesses that may reopen under this Order: (1) retailers ("Lower-Risk Retail Businesses"), and (2) manufacturing and logistics sector businesses that supply Lower-Risk Retail Businesses.
+There are, however, two categories of Lower-Risk Businesses that may reopen under this Order: (1) retailers that are not located within an Indoor Mall or Shopping Center ("Lower-Risk Retail Businesses"), and (2) manufacturing and logistics sector businesses that supply Lower-Risk Retail Businesses.
 These two categories of Lower-Risk Businesses may reopen subject to the following conditions: - a) All Lower-Risk Retail Businesses that sell goods and services to the public may only provide these goods and services to the public via curbside, doorside, or other outdoor or outside pickup, or via delivery.
-Members of the public are not permitted inside a retail Lower-Risk Retail Business.
-Members of the public are not permitted inside an Indoor Mall or Shopping Center. - b) For any Lower-Risk Retail Business that sells goods and services, the owner, manager, or operator must, prior to reopening, prepare, implement and post the required Los Angeles County Department of Public Health Reopening Protocol for Retail Establishments, attached to this Order as Appendix B. - c) For any non-retail Lower-Risk Business that is a manufacturing and logistics sector business that supplies Lower-Risk Retail Businesses, the owner, manager, or operator must, prior to reopening, prepare, implement and post the required Los Angeles County Department of Public Health Reopening Protocol, applicable to the business type or location, attached to this Order as Appendix C.
+Members of the public are not permitted inside a retail Lower-Risk Retail Business. - b) For any Lower-Risk Retail Business that sells goods and services, the owner, manager, or operator must, prior to reopening, prepare, implement and post the required Los Angeles County Department of Public Health Reopening Protocol for Retail Establishments, attached to this Order as Appendix B. - c) For any non-retail Lower-Risk Business that is a manufacturing and logistics sector business that supplies Lower-Risk Retail Businesses, the owner, manager, or operator must, prior to reopening, prepare, implement and post the required Los Angeles County Department of Public Health Reopening Protocol, applicable to the business type or location, attached to this Order as Appendix C.